dotnet-websharper/swiper/doc/doc.md

 * **ControlBy** - `Slide`, `Container`
 * **Effect** - `Slide`, `Fade`, `Cube`, `Coverflow`, `Flip`

-Smaller config objects also have their on representiaion.
+Smaller config objects also have their on representaion.
 These classes and their fields are listed below.

 * **Cube** - `SlideShadows`, `Shadow`, `ShadowOffset`, `ShadowScale`